secrethash/r8/README.md

-# R8: Reviews, Ratings and Recomendations
+# R8: Reviews, Ratings and Recommendations

 Laravel has always been missing a package like this, that supports dynamic rating with multiple Rating Types (ex.
-Like in Amazon or any ecommerce platform, Quality Rating, Customer Service Experience Ratings, etc.) with Integrated Reviews and Recomend Functionality.
+Like in Amazon or any e-commerce platform, Quality Rating, Customer Service Experience Ratings, etc.) with Integrated Reviews and Recommend Functionality.

 The main Ideology behind this package is to make it easily adaptable for everyone for everyone's use case.

-Reviews & Ratings system for laravel 7.
+Reviews & Ratings system for Laravel 7.
 You can rate any of your models.
 - Custom Rating Types (ex: Product Quality, Delivery Speed, Pricing, etc.) without any limitations.
 - Display Overall and Average Ratings
 - Method Chaining